Timothy J. Maloney

 Vice President—Administration and Senior Program Manager—Human Services and

 Chris joined the Foundation in 2007 following 28 years with U.S. Bank that included 25 years in Institutional Trust and Custody Services, Employee Benefits and Trust Operations.
 Most recently, she served in Private Client Services as Vice President and Regional Operations Manager.
 She lives in Bridgetown with her husband Christopher and their children.

 Chad joined the Foundation in 2008 after five years of service with U.S. Bank.
 He has a BA degree in Business Administration from Wilmington College.
 Chad is also a 2014 graduate of C-Change, a leadership development program for emerging leaders run by the Cincinnati USA Regional Chamber.
-He resides in Northern Kentucky with his wife Nancy and their two young children Tyus Siyoum and Samuel Filimon.
+He resides in Northern Kentucky with his two young children Tyus Siyoum and Samuel Filimon.